lachlan-waugh/6447/slides/content/week7.md

 ---

-### Getting the stack address
+### getting the stack address
 we could grab the stack pointer, and store it in `ebx`
 ```C
 push esp, pop ebx; ret;
 // now ebx will store &esp
 ```

-> Generally both instructions will need to be in the same gadget
+> generally both instructions will need to be in the same gadget

 ---